Welcome

 The circumstances where the veil can be pierced are extremely narrow, as clarified by the Supreme Court in Prest v Petrodel Resources Ltd [2013] UKSC 34.
 Lord Sumption identified two principles:

-1. Concealment Principle: Looking behind the company structure to discover the true facts it conceals.
-This does not involve piercing the veil.
+1. Concealment principle: Looking behind the company structure to discover the true facts it conceals.
+This does not involve piercing the veil; it is an exercise in fact-finding that may reveal agency or trust relationships or other bases for liability.

 David owes £100,000 to Clara under a personal contract.
 To avoid paying, David transfers all his personal assets into a newly formed company, David Holdings Ltd, of which he is the sole director and shareholder.
 Can Clara ask the court to pierce the corporate veil of David Holdings Ltd to enforce the debt against the assets held by the company?